Skip to main contentSkip to navigation

 Why do some labs charge cleanroom rates for SSD recovery?

 Labs with large cleanroom facilities amortize that cost across every job, including SSDs.
-The cleanroom exists for mechanical hard drive work where exposed platters must be protected from airborne particles.
+The cleanroom exists for mechanical hard drive work where exposed magnetic media must be protected from airborne particles.
 Applying the same facility surcharge to an SSD, which never enters the cleanroom, inflates the bill without adding technical value.
 Some labs also use cleanroom marketing as a trust signal without distinguishing which media types require it.

 How much does SSD data recovery cost?